Salary Paid journal entry is used to record expenses and payments.

 Let’s look into various journal entries relating to the Salary

-Recommended Article: Fictitious Assets (also called as Unreal Assets)
+Recommended Article: Fictitious Assets (also called Unreal Assets)

 Salary journal entry example:

-The journal entry is to record salaries due to the entity’s employees.
+The journal entry records salaries due to the entity’s employees.
 So, the entity debits the expenditure with corresponding credits to the payable.
-Here Payables include the Salary Liability, other Liability due on behalf of the employees, and taxes, including the professional Tax & TDS payable.
+Here, Payables include the Salary Liability, other Liability due on behalf of the employees, and taxes, including the professional Tax and TDS payable.
 First, let’s see how the entry is recorded in the books of accounts.

 (Being Salary Expense entry recorded along with the Statutory Liabilities)